 And now learn more about citizen-to-citizen networking future...

-The connectivity to the mesh network can ben tunneled through a long-range directionnal radio link to connect distant communities
+The base: The connectivity to the mesh network can ben tunneled through a long-range directionnal radio link to connect distant communities

 Or tunneled over Internet -or any other network medium- to rely distant places of the world

 Frequently asked questions

 Android -and (probably also) Apple- phones does not support Ad-Hoc wifi with link-local addresses as-is (corporations of OS makers, phone sellers, carrier operators just don't want so).